Israeli strike on school-turned-shelter in Gaza kills 27

 An Associated Press reporter saw ambulances streaming into the hospital and counted the bodies, many of which arrived in pieces.

-The Israeli military said it carried out a precise strike targeting a militant command and control center inside the school.
+The Israeli military said it carried out a precise strike targeting a militant command and control center inside the school, without providing evidence.
 Israel has repeatedly attacked schools that were turned into shelters in Gaza, accusing militants of hiding out in them.

-Witnesses who spoke on condition of anonymity for security reasons said the strike occurred while school managers were meeting with representatives of an aid group in a room normally used by Hamas-run police who provide security.
+Witnesses said the strike occurred while school managers were meeting with representatives of an aid group in a room normally used by Hamas-run police who provide security.
 They said there were no police in the room at the time.

+The Palestinian branch of Terre des Hommes, a Swiss aid group, said in a statement that members of one of its children’s health teams were killed in the strike, though it did not specify how many.

+“There were no militants.
+There was no Hamas,” said Iftikhar Hamouda, who had fled from northern Gaza earlier in the war.

 The Hamas-run government operated a civilian police force numbering in the tens of thousands.
 They largely vanished from the streets after the start of the war as Israel targeted them with airstrikes, but plainclothes Hamas security personnel still exert control over most areas.